THAILAND – GENERAL INFORMATION

 Bangkok offers a wide range of entertainment venues, from nightclubs, pubs, bars, cinemas and restaurants, to massage parlors, pool halls and cocktail lounges.
 The nightlife is concentrated in three districts of Bangkok - Banglamphu, Patpong (between Silom and Surawong roads), Sukhumvit Road and the nearby street of Soi Cowboy.
 Bangkok's sex industry is as blatant and booming as ever.

 Performances of traditional religious and court dances can be seen at the Thailand Cultural Centre and Patravadi Theatre in Bangkok.
 Elsewhere on the mainland, nightlife takes the form of traditional dances.
-The islands are renowned for their nightlife but attendance is almost exclusively by foreigners.
+The islands are renowned for their nightlife, but attendance is almost exclusively by foreigners.
 The full moon parties are notorious and continue well into the following morning.
-Performances by the infamous katoeys (lady boys) are worth a visit, with the most famous seen at the Calypso Cabaret in the Asia Hotel in Bangkok.
+Performances by the infamous katoeys (lady boys) are worth a visit.

 SHOPPING

-Duty-free shops are located at Bangkok, Phuket, Chiang Mai and Had Yai airports as well as in the King Power Complex on Bangkok’s Sri Ayutthaya-Rangnam Road.
+Duty-free shops are located at Bangkok, Phuket, Chiang Mai and Had Yai airports as well as in the King Power Complex on Bangkok's Sri Ayutthaya-Rangnam Road.
 Items can be purchased there and delivered to the airport in time for the departure flight.
-Value Added Tax (7%) can be refunded on goods bought in shops labeled ‘VAT Refund for Tourists’, but there is a minimum transaction of ฿2,000 including VAT.
-VAT Refund Application for Tourists forms are completed at the time of purchase and it is necessary to show one’s passport.
-Cash refunds (minimum ฿5,000) can be obtained in the airport departure hall and often the goods purchased must also be shown.
+Value Added Tax can be refunded on goods bought in shops labeled 'VAT Refund for Tourists', but there will be a minimum transaction.
+VAT Refund Application for Tourists forms are completed at the time of purchase and it is necessary to show one's passport.
+Cash refunds (minimums apply) can be obtained in the airport departure hall and often the goods purchased must also be shown.

 Shopping hours: Mon-Sun 1000-2100/2200